Selling A Business with Attached Real Estate

 • In our auto shop example, let us assume that the total profits of the shop is $100K/year.

-• This gives the buyer a 40% ($100K/$250K) return on their investment when only buying the shop.
+• This gives the buyer a 40% ($100K/$250K) ROI when only buying the shop.

-• When including the real estate in the deal, the buyer’s return on investment is about 18% ($100K/$550K).
+• When including the real estate in the deal, the buyer’s ROI is about 18% ($100K/$550K).

 • It is still possible to sell the attached real estate with the business in such circumstances, but the sales process may be more lengthy and difficult.

-When the business seller only sells the business without the real estate, they can benefit in a number of ways.
+When the business owner only sells the business without the real estate, they can benefit in a number of ways.
 First, the seller will receive rent from the property, providing a stable and relatively secure income source for many years.
 Next, the seller will avoid nasty tax consequences from selling the real estate.
 The capital gain taxes from the sale of commercial real estate can be 20% or more.
-This will be avoided if the seller keeps the real estate.
-Of course, the best benefit to the business seller who keeps the real estate will be if the value of the real estate goes up significantly over time after the sale of the business.
+This will be avoided or deferred if the seller keeps the real estate.
+Of course, the best benefit to the business owner who keeps the real estate will be if the value of the real estate goes up significantly over time after the sale of the business.

-Depreciation Deductions from Real Estate
+Depreciation Deductions

 Moreover, if the seller of the business chooses to keep the property and rent it to the buyer (or someone else if the buyer does not want to remain on the premises), the seller will be able to take depreciation deductions from the real estate.
 The depreciation deduction schedule from a commercial real estate building (not the land) is 39 years, meaning that if a building is worth $390K, the seller may take $10K/year in depreciation deductions off their income taxes.

-Value Business and Real Estate Separately
+Value Business with Attached Real Estate

-• A key segment of buyers who would be willing and able to purchase the attached real estate of a business are buyers funding the transaction through the Small Business Administration (SBA) and E2 Visa buyers (foreigners seeking to gain entry into the United States by purchasing a business).
+• A key segment of buyers who would be willing and able to purchase attached real estate of a business are buyers funding the transaction through the Small Business Administration (SBA) and E2 Visa buyers (foreigners seeking to gain entry into the United States by purchasing a business).

 • Procuring an SBA-backed loan is far easier if commercial real estate is included in the deal.